DeepWiSe888/Octopus/hardware/README.md

 ## RF port

-The 50 ohm SMA jack is employed to connect to each RF interface.
-This connector is a standard thread and standard polarity, SMA jack.
+A 50 ohm SMA jack is employed to connect to each RF interface.
+This connector is a standard thread and standard-polarity SMA jack.

 ## Power

-All the boards requires an external 5VDC power supply.
+All the boards requires an external 5V DC power supply.

 ## Design Files